Quartz/wp-graphql-query-validator/readme.md

 ## Approach

-This plugin works by creating a (filterable) whitelist of types and query arguments that are considered "safe" (or performant).
-If a query uses non-whitelisted types or query args, it receives a disqualifying query cost (enforced by `graphql-php`).
+This plugin works by creating a (filterable) list of allowed types and query arguments that are considered "safe" (or performant).
+If a query uses non-allowed types or query args, it receives a disqualifying query cost (enforced by `graphql-php`).

 ## Tests